DCC-EX/dcc-ex.github.io/docs/get-started/wifi-setup.rst

 WiFi Setup
 ==========

+Using WiFi is optional, if you wish to simply use your computer connected via a USB cable to to the Command Station, you can skip ahead to the next page.

 There are many ways to add Wifi to your CS.
 We will cover three methods here.
 You may need to know a little bit about networking, but if you can get your phone and your Roku to connect to your network, you can do this.

 You should be able to apply what you learn here to using other boards, but you can ask us for help using any of the contact links on our `Support Page <../support/index.html>`_ if you have a question.